-A day after China released a new map showing Arunachal Pradesh and Akasi Chin as its territories, India reacted sharply on Tuesday saying such moves would only complicate the border issues.
+A day after China released a new map showing Arunachal Pradesh and Akasi Chin as its territories, India reacted sharply on Tuesday saying it is an “old habit” of the neighbouring country to stake claim on territories that do not belong to them.
 External Affairs Minister S. Jaishankar called China’s claims “absurd” and said putting out maps does not change anything.

 "China has put out maps with territories (that are) not theirs.
 (It is an) old habit.
-Just by putting out maps with parts of India... this doesn't change in anything,” the minister said in an interview to NDTV.
+Just by putting out maps with parts of India... this doesn't change in anything,” the minister told in an interview to NDTV.

 "Our government is very clear about what our territories are.
 Making absurd claims does not make other people's territories yours," he said.